lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

 From this command line, we see that the application will load the FP32 face detection model onto the GPU, the FP16 age and gender model on the Myriad, using a batch size of 1, and the FP16 head pose model onto the GPU, with a batch size of 16.
 We also specify "-i tutorials/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/data/head-pose-face-detection-female-and-male.mp4" so that we have a “known” data set to do our performance tests with.
-This MP4 video file used from the OpenVINO™ toolkit samples is a hand-drawn face with a moving camera.
+This MP4 video file used from the Intel® Distribution of OpenVINO™ toolkit samples is a hand-drawn face with a moving camera.

 You can see that it is easy to change the model precision to match the device you want to run it on by changing the model to use the FP16 or FP32 using "16" and “32” built into the names of the variables..
 It is easy to make up several test cases to see how the application and each of the inference model, perform.
 Just remember that all models run on the CPU must be FP32, and all models run on the Myriad must be FP16.
 Models run on the Myriad must also have their batch size set to 1.
 Models run on the GPU can be either FP16 or FP32.